vilhjalmur12/syllabus-2018/assignments/day08/README.md

 exit 0
 ```
+The initialization script should no longer start the API.

 Now to trigger the `deployment` stage from the `commit` stage we can use the build command and
 sending in the git commit SHA as a parameter.\